huisunsh/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a Ph.D. candidate in the [Management & Organizations Department](https://www.kellogg.northwestern.edu/faculty/academics/management-and-organizations.aspx) at Kellogg School of Management, Northwestern University.
-Here is my CV {{< staticref "files/HuiSUN_CV.pdf" "newtab" >}} {{< icon name="download" pack="fas" >}} {{< /staticref >}}.
+I will be joining the [House of Innovation](https://www.hhs.se/houseofinnovation) at the Stockholm School of Economics in Fall 2022.

 My research concerns the role of cognition in entrepreneurship, behavioral strategy, and social networks.
+More information can be found on my CV {{< staticref "files/HuiSUN_CV.pdf" "newtab" >}} {{< icon name="download" pack="fas" >}} {{< /staticref >}}.

 - <u>Cognition X Entrepreneurship</u>: I combine computational modeling and qualitative methods to understand (a) how founders learn from a paucity of experience, (b) how founders' learning strategies influence the structure of mental models they acquire, which subsequently shape their decisions.
 - <u>Cognition X Behavioral strategy</u>: Stories and models are two primary ways that organizations coordinate the cognition of their members.
 Hence, I ask (a) what are the limits of coordination through language, and (b) what are the limits of coordination through algorithms.